 Using the pretext of illegal building, Israel demolishes Palestinian houses on a regular basis.
 (File photo via social media)

-At the same time, the municipality and government build tens of thousands of housing units in illegal settlements in East Jerusalem for Jews in an attempt to offset the demographic balance in favor of the Jewish settlers in the occupied city.
+At the same time, the municipality and government build tens of thousands of housing units in illegal settlements in East Jerusalem for Jews with the goal to offset the demographic balance in favor of the Jewish settlers in the occupied city.